 Practice pronouncing English words and phrases

-Like all languages, English has its own unique set of sounds (called a phonology).
+Like all languages, English has its own unique set of sounds.
 Although many of the English sounds may be the same (or almost the same) as in your native language, many are different.

 If you want to speak English well, you cannot pronounce English words using the sounds of your native language.

 If you do so, your English will be difficult to understand.

 For example, if your native language does not have the

 you cannot just replace it with

 If you do, your thin will sound like

 - listen to how they sound in real words and sentences